LukeSmithxyz/based.cooking/src/torrijas.md

 # Torrijas (A spanish eastern treat)

-Traditional Spanish desert, consumed especially during the catholic season called "Lent".
+Traditional Spanish dessert, consumed especially during the catholic season called "Lent".
 As a curiosity, they used to be given as a gift to parturient women.
 You will have delicious sweet toasts.
 There are many torrijas recipes, but this one is a keeper.

 - ⏲️ Prep time: 10 min
 - 🍳Cook time: 40 min